 Usage: As an interjection, especially when you’re angry, frustrated, or in disbelief.
 You may also use the shorter versions, “Sus!” and “Maryosep!”

-Usage: Hay naku or hay nako is best said when you want to express frustration or exasperation in the likes of “Oh my,” “Oh my gosh,” “Oh dear,” or “Uh oh!”
+Usage: Hay nako is best used to express frustration or exasperation in the likes of “Oh my,” “Oh my gosh,” “Oh dear,” or “Uh oh!”.
+It’s also the title of a catchy Filipino song we encourage you to listen to if you want to learn how to pronounce this Tagalog expression properly.

 5. Ano ba?